franck-benault/creditCardFraudDetection/README.md

 class_weight Parameter for Scikit-Learn ?
 #### XGBoost

+### Results
+All these techniques usually improve the recall (the number of fraud detected), but sacrifice the precision (the number of false positives).
+The F1 score stays low, but the ROC-AUC increases a lot.

 ## Data filtering
 The idea behind the filtering is to simplify the work of the classifier by filtering some transactions are a considered as very probably geniune.